Infantry Regiment "Inmemorial del Rey" No. 1

-The Infantry Regiment "Inmemorial del Rey" No. 1 (Spanish: Regimiento de Infantería Inmemorial del Rey no. 1) is the senior regiment of the Spanish Army, and is considered the oldest still active military unit in the western world.
+The Infantry Regiment "Inmemorial del Rey" No. 1 (Spanish: Regimiento de Infantería Inmemorial del Rey no. 1) is the senior regiment of the Spanish Army, and is considered the oldest still active military unit in the world.

 History

 King Ferdinand III of Castille, in 1248, during the conquest of Seville, with some of his men-at-arms, assaulted and took a tower.
 Seemingly, with such boldness and bravery they gained the admiration of the King.

 On 28 August 1632, on the initiative of Philip IV, a special corps of troops was ordered to be formed with veteran soldiers, reenlistments and knights of noble ancestry - men so skilled that they only took arms when the monarch assumed command in person, designating it "King's Guard Colonelship."
 Its organization commenced in Almansa in 1634, its force fixed as a three battalion force organized as fifteen companies with 90 harquebusiers, 40 musketeers, and 60 corslets and pikemen in the company, plus officers assigned.
 The battalions were fixed into 5 companies each with headquarters elements smaller than the regiment's.
 Later, in 1638, 5 more companies were added, increasing the total to 20 and gaining a 4th battalion in the process.
 Its first colonel, Count Duke of Olivares, Don Gaspar de Guzmán, whose post was the recently created "King's Guard Colonelship," was in command of very distinguished soldiers of great renown.
 In 1640, Philip IV elevated it to the category of King's Guard Regiment and in 1664 to Castile Tercio.
 From 1701 to 1710 it was dedicated to its ancient mission, guarding the Monarch, and it was in 1707 when it received the designation Castile, and in 1710 that of Castile Immemorial Infantry Regiment.
 It gained glory in the Spanish War of Succession and the Italian Campaigns (1718-1749), eventually it received the name King's Infantry Regiment on 7 January 1766.

 That same year, King Charles III, persuaded by the antiquity of the regiment, declared it the King's Immemorial Regiment on account of its loyalty to the Crown.

-After diverse historical changes in losing and receiving its name, it received its present designation in 1995.
+After several historical changes in its name, the regiment was reassigned in the 1940s to Army Headquarters at the Buenavista Palace where it remains to this day.
+The regiment received its present designation in 1995.